Miracloon/pflotran-documentation/source/index.rst

 **********************
 .. image:: /_static/pflotran_logo.jpg

+The current version of PFLOTRAN is 3.0 and was released July 17, 2020.

 PFLOTRAN is an open source, state-of-the-art massively parallel subsurface flow and reactive transport code.
 The code is developed under a GNU LGPL license allowing for third parties to interface proprietary software with the code,